MhmRhm/qt-workshop-3mordad98/Complete/README.md

 # Complete Projects
-Here is comleted projects.
+Here are comleted projects.
 They are checked on both Linux and Windows.